Women's Solo Adventure Travel: 15 Best Trips 2026

 8. Slovenia: Europe’s Secret Adventure Country

-Solo female travel advantage: Slovenia’s small scale (the size of New Jersey) means maximum adventure diversity within minimal driving distances — you can kayak the Soča in the morning and be hiking in the Julian Alps by afternoon, returning to Bled for dinner.
+Solo female travel advantage: Slovenia’s small scale (the size of New Jersey) means maximum adventure diversity within minimal driving distances.
+You can kayak the Soča in the morning and be hiking in the Julian Alps by afternoon, returning to Bled for dinner.
 This compactness makes solo itinerary management simpler.

-Best adventure activities: Via ferrata routes in Triglav National Park (guided), white-water kayaking courses on the Soča (beginner-friendly, strong female instructor presence in the local kayaking community), and the Juliana Trail — a 270 km loop around the Julian Alps with established accommodation throughout.
+Best adventure activities: Via ferrata routes in Triglav National Park (guided, from €60/person), white-water kayaking courses on the Soča (beginner-friendly, from €45/half-day), and the Juliana Trail — a 270 km loop around the Julian Alps with established accommodation throughout.

 9. Peru: Ancient Mountains and Solo Trekking Traditions